 An aggravated assault, sometimes referred to as a “Felony assault,” is one that involves the use of a deadly weapon without the intent to kill or occurs during the commission of a felony.
 Typically, an aggravated assault is classified as a third-degree Felony.

 In Florida, a third-degree felony conviction can result in imprisonment for up to five years and a fine of up to $5,000.
 A Lake Worth assault attorney could help you contest either a Misdemeanor or Felony assault charge as your case demands.

-Civil Consequences and Trial Alternatives
+What are the Civil Consequences and Trial Alternatives of an Assault Charge?

 Quite often, the claimant in a criminal assault case will also bring a civil lawsuit against the alleged perpetrator.
 In such situations, the outcome of the criminal case can have a major impact on the outcome of any subsequent civil case, as a criminal conviction may be considered constructive evidence of civil liability for the same act.
 This is further reason why an effective defense could be imperative for anyone facing criminal charges, as could working with a dedicated assault lawyer in Lake Worth.